alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 * EDDN Integration: Select if you want to send information to the EDDN network (which you probably do if you like using EDDB etc since they rely on our data feeds)

-* EGO Integration (TODO: requires updated image): If you want to automatically send discoveries to EGO, you need to enter your EGO login and API key [[EGO Integration|EGO integration with EDDiscovery]], and choose the sync directions you want to use.
+* EGO Integration: If you want to automatically send discoveries to EGO, you need to enter your EGO login and API key [[EGO Integration|EGO integration with EDDiscovery]], and choose the sync directions you want to use.

 * Frontier Companion API: If you wish, give your Frontier account log in details here (which is saved in encrypted form) and EDDiscovery will obtain information from the Frontier servers.
-This is used primarly to obtain [[Market Data Panel|Using the Market Data Panel]] and drives that panels information.
+This is used primarily to obtain [[Market Data Panel|Using the Market Data Panel]] and drives that panels information.

+* Inara Integration: To integrate EDD with [[Inara|Inara integration with EDDiscovery]], fill out this section.

-# Options
+# History Options

-These configure EDDiscovery:

-* Log HTTP requests: Store HTTP requests in a log in your APPDATA EDDiscovery folder.

-* Number Rows Latest Entry Highest: By default 1 is the latest entry.
-If you prefer it the other way around, click this.

-* Display Game time instead of local time: Display UTC game time instead of your local time.

-* Show notification area icon : show a notification icon in the notification area.

-* Minimize to notification area icon : when minimised, don't show a task bar icon, instead just show a notification area icon.

 * Show UI Events in History.
 Certain UI events are reported to EDD by ED.
 These occur frequently and are not really useful historically.
 Click on this to show them in history.

+* Number Rows Latest Entry Highest: By default 1 is the latest entry.
+If you prefer it the other way around, click this.

+* Display Game time instead of local time: Display UTC game time instead of your local time.

+* Only read essential Entries : If you have a very large history, EDD can go slow due to the effort of reading it all.
+Use this to indicate that only essential entries older than X days should be loaded.
+Default is disabled.

 # Theme